 How does homelessness affect the people who experience it?

 Homelessness has devastating effects on the individuals who experience it because having a home is a basic necessity to maintain health, work, school, and dignified living conditions.
-Lack of stable housing seriously disrupts individuals’ ability to keep a job or get a job or to make sure that children are able to attend and focus on school.
+Lack of stable housing seriously disrupts individuals’ ability to obtain or keep a job or to make sure that children are able to attend and focus on school.
 Homelessness exposes individuals to serious health risks and makes it difficult to take care of one’s health and access health care, and therefore homelessness can exacerbate chronic or acute health conditions.
 In fact, adults experiencing homelessness often have health problems and difficulty with daily living activities that are more typical of people 20 years older.
-Unhoused individuals have also faced serious health risks during the COVID-19 pandemic.
+Unhoused individuals have also faced serious health risks throughout the COVID-19 pandemic.

 The stress of homelessness can also seriously harm individuals’ mental well-being.
 Research shows that the trauma of experiencing homelessness can cause people to develop mental health problems for the first time and can worsen existing behavioral health challenges.
 Longer time spent without a home is linked to higher levels of mental distress and more damage from coping behaviors like substance use.